mattix7771/Group_8_SEM_CW/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on all countries in the world organised by largest population to smallest.
+# USE CASE: 1 Produce Reports on countries based on the population.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-The organisation has asked to produce a report on all countries in the world organised by largest population to smallest.
+An analyst has asked to produce reports on countries based on the population, including reports where data can be manipulated with user input.

 ### Scope